Low Histamines and Amines Diet

 We see this in leaky gut and SIBO (small intestine bacterial overgrowth).
 This can create a cyclic effect of inflammation: the gut creates more histamine and higher histamine creates more inflammation.

-Whether you have histamine intolerance or a histamine overload from bacterial secretion, you will find that a low histamine diet will help get your body back into balance.
+Whether you have histamine intolerance or a histamine overload from bacterial secretion, you will find a low histamine diet will help get your body back into balance.

 Symptoms of histamine (amine) intolerance or overload